 Be a listener

 Before I plunge into all the incredible insights which were shared by Sturt, I would first want to set the context of why organizations need to listen to the insights that he had to share.
+Listening to your employees helps.
+It is similar to how marketers understand their customers and target audience, which helps them in devising marketing programs.
+The employees are also like internal customers and hence the best way to design employee engagement programs, or reward programs for them is to understand them.

 Think employees first